 Let’s talk about something that’s going on right now in China.
 This is very important and fits well in this context regarding the price of freedom.

 In China, once a woman turns 25 years old, if she still hasn’t married she’s considered a “sheng-nu,” which translates to “leftover woman.”

 - She thinks that to be without a partner is shameful for both her and her family.
 So, there exists a “young bachelorette” market intended to find these women husbands, and thereby “normalize” them with society’s demands.

 - There is no longer a “single child” law in China, meaning the government needs to promote motherhood.
 The fact that there are women that are considered to have not fulfilled their “natural purpose” creates both a cruel and destructive pressure.

 - Fortunately, a lot of these women are reacting.
 First, they are reacting against their families, and then against society itself.

-When the surrounding pressure prohibits freedom
+The surrounding pressure prohibits freedom

-Being alone is not dangerous
+To be alone is not dangerous

 Writer and poet Charles Bukowski made one thing clear: isolation is, sometimes, a true gift.